nyakaz73/spring-native/README.md

 If you check the running container section you can see the istio-proxy was injected on our running pod, remember we enabled istio-injection to our backend-services namespace.

-So far so good if you ask me , now let try to test our service :
+So far so good if you ask me , now let's try to test our service :

-To do that we need to port-forward our service so that it become accessible outside of our minikube cluster
+To do that we need to port-forward our service so that it becomes accessible outside of our minikube cluster
 ```shell
 kubectl describe pod spring-native-7cf9f8d8f6-hn4gd -n backend-services
 ```